 ‘we are seeking pre-existing or proposed artworks that are for sitting on, or are to be sat on… or that incorporate seating in some way… or that are informed by seating… or are between sculpture and seating. these might be benches or chairs, but also might not take the form of a formal piece of furniture. they might be modular objects, or objects that are not usually intended to be sat on. artworks may be informed by architectural or design practice. submitting artists do not have to have created seating before, but must in this instance submit designs/plans.’

-as part of the exhibition ebc also hosted an extended opening event, showcasing a video-disco selection of music videos chosen by artists. some well known music videos, and some not so well known music videos.
+as part of the exhibition ebc also hosted an extended opening event, featuring a video/discotheque of well known and niche music videos chosen by artists.

 artists who contributed their favourite videos included;

-the exhibition also included a workshop, called trying to sit, which was led by Emily. attendees joined the artist in a chair building workshop, exploring ideas around structure, necessity, and function of materials when making sculpture. participants were invited to construct a form to be sat on, using the materials and objects available, and at the end of the session they were tested out in a game of musical chairs. an informal artist talk/tour of ebc022 also took place during the exhibition
+the exhibition also included a workshop, called trying to sit, which was led by emily. attendees joined the artist in a chair building workshop, exploring ideas around structure, necessity, and function of materials when making sculpture. participants were invited to construct a form to be sat on, and at the end of the session they were tested out in a game of musical chairs. an informal artist talk/tour of ebc022 also took place during the exhibition

 an audio description of the exhibition can be found here